 Sailing in the British Virgin Islands for 10 days – day 1

 This is the start to a 10-day blog series sailing on a Lagoon 450 with the yacht charter company BVI Yacht Charters based in Road Town, British Virgin Islands.
+We used approximately the 10-day itinerary in the above google maps animation.

 The Indians, arh the Indians – my favorite.
 If you miss the Indians you have missed the BVI.
 It is an integral part of any trip here.
 It is a staple of the snorkeling diet – an appetizer of what is to come for the week.
 We just finished an hour with the head pointed down in colorful wonderment.
 Wow.
-(Click the Arrows for a slide show)

 The Indians are generally the first stop on a BVI roundabout.
 They are 5 miles Southwest of Road Town.
 So your first sail is easy.
 Pop the main and the jib and an hour and a bit later you’re there.